ilovepku/sean-lee-portfolio/src/pages/blogs/react-redux-firebase.md

 ## TypeError: Cannot read property 'then' of undefined

-I then doubled back to the deprecated `firebaseAuthIsReady` problem with all the major isses addressed.
-It turned out that I didn't even need this method, which was initially introduced as a SSR helper, if having a component wait for the data to load before it renders was my sole purpose, according to [this github issue](https://github.com/prescottprue/react-redux-firebase/issues/673).
+I then doubled back to the deprecated `firebaseAuthIsReady` problem with all the major issues addressed.
+It turned out that I didn't even need this method, which was initially introduced as an SSR helper, if having a component wait for the data to load before it renders was my sole purpose, according to [this GitHub issue](https://github.com/prescottprue/react-redux-firebase/issues/673).
 Instead, I could use the new `isLoaded` hook to get the job done.
 But since a hook is only usable in a functional component, I had to move the logic one level deeper to the root React component from its original place in index.js:

 ```diff
 + import { useSelector } from "react-redux";